rajive/DDSChatApp/README.md

            Type files: update
            Makefiles: update

-  **Run**

-  OR (non-Windows), simply use the makefile, once a target specific makefile has been generated (as above):
+-  OR (non-Windows), simply use the makefile, once a target specific makefile has been generated (as above):

           cd impl_xyz/
           make

-- XML Datatypes: Run RTI Connext Launcher > Utilities > Type Convert

-            Input file: if/Chat.idl
-            Output directory: impl_xyz/

- **Run**

-  OR, simply use the makefile:

-        cd if/
-        make

-## Building the components
+### Building the components

 - Open Terminal